Kyytox/data-explorer.nvim/README.md

 - OS: Arch Linux
 - DuckDB version: 0.8.1

-There Test are make with different limit for the data view: 250, 1000, 5000 and 20000 rows
+There Test are make with different limit for the data view: 250, 1000, 5000 and 20 000 rows.

 <br>